 Interested in learning about the diving spots and grottos in and around Portovenere?
 Read the article “A plunge in the Protected Marine Area of Portovenere”

 DID YOU KNOW?
 Free Beaches vs. Private Beach Clubs in Liguria (and Italy in general)

 A free beach (spiaggia libera) is usually identifiable by the absence of beach infrastructure and by the presence of clusters of sunbathers lying on towels.
 There may be a bar nearby, or a stall selling cold drinks.
 Some free beaches are provided with showers and public toilets.

 There are also private beaches or beach clubs, where you can hire sun beds and parasols.
 Most have a bar and/or restaurant, and some provide parking too.

 Grand Hotel Portovenere is located on the most panoramic point of Portovenere, directly overlooking the sea and Palmaria Island.
-In the XVI century, the structure was home to a Franciscan monastery or ‘convento’ and was transformed into a hotel in 1970.
+In the XVII century, the structure was home to a Franciscan monastery or ‘convento’ and was transformed into a hotel in 1970.
 After careful renovations with special attention to maintaining the original architectural features, revisiting them in a modern way to provide guests with maximum comfort, Grand Hotel Portovenere has reopened its doors in 2014 with its new design and understated elegance.
 It offers sea-view suites (see: Portovenere’s Top Suite on “A Luxury Travel Blog”), a partnserhsip with a nearby beach club, and was voted Best Hotel by Richard Bangs of the Huffington Post.
 Finally, Grand Hotel Portovenere also offers you the opportunity to rent your private motorboat or other types of yachts and boats to discover the Gulf of Poets in an exclusive way.